ngokhoa1202/cs-note/software-engineering/software-architecture/design-pattern/fundamentals/behavioral-pattern/Chain of responsibility pattern.md

 # Real example
 - `Middleware` in Laravel PHP.
+- `next` callback in ExpressJs middleware.

-# Advantages
+# Consequences
 - Loose coupling between Client and Handler. $\implies$ the order, the types of Concrete Handlers can change during run time.
-- Ensure [Single responsibility principle](SOLID.md#Single%20responsibility%20principle) because each Handler has its way to handle request.
+- Flexibly assigning responsibilities to specific Handler to process a request.
-- Ensure [Open-closed principle.](SOLID.md#Open-closed%20principle.) because we can add new Concrete Handler without modifying Client code.
-# Disadvantages
 - Some request may end up not being handled because there is ==no specific receiver== ($\equiv$ loose coupling).

 ---